Shopify VS Woocommerce: Which ecommerce platform is th best?

 Click here to learn the steps on making a woocommerce store compliant.

 This is an easy one for us to deliver a verdict.
-Shopify include 24/7 live chat and phone support so you are never alone when running your e-commerce business.
+Shopify include 24/7 live chat and phone support so you are never alone when running your e-commerce business which is a key advantage.
 Regretfully for Woocommerce they only offer a ticket based email support system - not quite the same as live chat there and then.
 Both platforms offer a wealth of guides and documentation to help merchants online.
-If you are an enterprise customer and subscribe to Shopify Plus - you'll have priority support and even your own Growth support manager assigned to your account.
+If you are an enterprise customer and subscribe to Shopify Plus - you'll have priority support and even your own success and growth support manager assigned to your account.
+Based on the above comparison, it is clear that Shopify provides an overall superior level of customer support.
+It's 24/7 availability, dedicated account manager, and broad range of apps, plugins and add-ons make it a better choice for those who want to get the most out of their ecommerce platform.
+However, Woocommerce is still a great option for those who don't require extensive customer support or want to save money on their ecommerce platform.

-Conclusion: Shopify vs Woocommerce - Which is a better platform?
+16. Conclusion: Shopify vs Woocommerce - Which is a better platform for your ecommerce business?

 Looking for a Shopify or Shopify Plus Agency?

-We are a Shopify and Shopify Plus specialist agency.
+We are a Shopify and Shopify Plus specialist agency in London.
 We work with ambitious brands to design, develop and launch ecommerce solutions for growth.
 Get in touch today if you'd like learn more!